YusukeIwaki/playwright-ruby-client/documentation/docs/api/request.md

 ```

 An array with all the request HTTP headers associated with this request.
 Unlike [Request#all_headers](./request#all_headers), header
-names are not lower-cased.
+names are NOT lower-cased.
 Headers with multiple entries, such as `Set-Cookie`, appear in the array multiple times.

 ## navigation_request?